 The Vertical Jump Analyzer web app only works on desktop computers.

-iPhone Users can get the app on the iOs Store:
+iPhone Users can get the app on tclear_cachehe iOs Store:

 What's my Vertical?

 Measure your vertical jump in 5 easy steps: